amoggh03/Speech-Transcription-and-Fine-tuning-AI-Whisper-Model/README.md

 # Speech-Transcription-and-Fine-tuning-AI-Whisper-Mode
-you need to download you datasets and change them on speech-transcription.ipny
+you need to download your datasets and change them on speech-transcription.ipny